Building the Lino docs¶

 docs/.build directory.
 Voilà.

-If you get some error message, then you need to read the Troubleshooting section.
-Otherwise you can now start your browser on the generated files:
+You can now start your browser on the generated files:

 $ firefox docs/.build/html/index.html